SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

     condition : set(LogicElement)
 ```

-Instantly researches a `Tech` and applies its patches for a player when the condition is fulfilled.
+Instantly unlocks a `Tech` and applies its patches when the condition is fulfilled.

 **tech**
-The technology that is researched.
+Technology that is researched.

 **condition**
 Condition that need to be fulfilled to trigger the research.